PRINTABLE PDF VERSION

 CONCUSSION PROTOCOL: The NHSC has adopted the following policy based in part on the NFHS "Suggested Guidelines for Management of Concussion in Sports."

-- No athlete may return to play in NHSC competition on the same day of a concussion.
+- No student athlete may return to play in NHSC competition on the same day of a concussion.

-- Any athlete suspected of having a concussion must be evaluated the day the suspected concussion occurs by an approved NHSC Athletic Trainer or a licensed healthcare provider approved by the NHSC to determine if a concussion has occurred.
+- Any student athlete suspected of having a concussion must be evaluated the day the suspected concussion occurs by an approved NHSC Athletic Trainer or a licensed healthcare provider approved by the NHSC to determine if a concussion has occurred.

-- Any athlete with a confirmed concussion must receive medical clearance by a licensed healthcare provider approved by the NHSC prior to resuming participation in any NHSC competition.
+- Any student athlete with a confirmed concussion must receive medical clearance by a licensed healthcare provider approved by the NHSC prior to resuming participation in any NHSC competition.

-- Proof of medical clearance shall be submitted to the NHSC prior to the athlete returning to competition.
+- Proof of medical clearance shall be submitted to the NHSC prior to the student athlete returning to competition.

 DURATION OF GAMES: All games will employ 35 minute halves.
 Division I Gold Championship games may employ 40 minute halves if the tournament schedule allows.